Nonethousand/SM64LBuilder/README.md

 # SM64LBuilder
-SM64 Pc Port Builder for linux and Chromebook
+SM64 Pc Port Builder for Linux and Chromebook

 Only 5 built in repo scripts so far.
 Will add more soon.